SilkRose/Pony/src/stories/pink-persuasion/pink-persuasion.md

 "What if I don't like Pinkie like that?"

 "Well, you *do* think she's pretty, right?"
 Rarity leans closer, as if more invested.

+*I never thought about it before, but Pinkie is kind of hot.*

 I can feel a slight blush coming on.
 "Yes, I think she's pretty, so what?"